OCTO-Hurricane/3HUE-Security-Scanner/README.md

 > Containers are built for `linux/amd64`.

-### Configuring Your Workstation for Prowler App
+### Configuring Your Workstation for 3HUE Security Agent App

 If your workstation's architecture is incompatible, you can resolve this by:

 - **Setting the environment variable**: `DOCKER_DEFAULT_PLATFORM=linux/amd64`
 - **Using the following flag in your Docker command**: `--platform linux/amd64`

-> Once configured, access the Prowler App at http://localhost:3000.
+> Once configured, access the 3HUE Security Agent App at http://localhost:3000.
 Sign up using your email and password to get started.

 ### Common Issues with Docker Pull Installation